-Year Four of the grant cycle presented with significant challenges and barriers due to the COVID-19 pandemic.
-Given the pandemic, the expansion of RISE into rural communities was significantly delayed.
+Year 4 of the grant cycle presented significant challenges and barriers due to the COVID-19 pandemic.
+The expansion of RISE into rural communities was significantly delayed.
 Many of the communities that had shown interest and action toward beginning RISE in 2020 simply did not have the capacity to implement what had been previously planned.
-Through this time period, consistent communication in the form of weekly and bi-weekly virtual community meetings helped sustain these communities' interest and interaction with RISE.
-Continuous outreach and communication was key in developing a relationship with key stakeholders (otherwise known as 'community champions') in each community.
-The NWP/RISE teams in Springfield and in rural site locations were able to establish and progress community planning and engagement even though progress had stalled on launching in-person programs.
-In the first guarter of 2021, the interest in implementing RISE has increased as communities and their champions have begun moving forward and returning to more traditional roles and activities.
-The success of the most recent RISE class which was all-virtual, hosted in Springfield by DLF, helped encourage expansion communities, despite in-person instruction limitations.
+Through this time period, consistent communication in the form of weekly and biweekly virtual community meetings helped to sustain these communities' interest in RISE and interaction with the RISE team.
+Continuous outreach and communication were crucial in developing a relationship with key stakeholders (otherwise known as "community champions") in each community.
+The NWP/RISE teams in Springfield and in rural locations were able to establish and further community planning and engagement even though progress had stalled on launching in-person programs.
+In the first quarter of 2021, the interest in implementing RISE has increased as communities and their champions have begun moving forward and returning to more traditional roles and activities.
+The success of the most recent RISE class, which was all virtual and hosted in Springfield by the Drew Lewis Foundation (DLF), helped encourage expansion communities despite in-person instruction limitations.